loklak/apps.loklak.org/emojiHeatmapper/getStarted.md

 #### How to use the app

-On launching the app the user is presented with the search bar and a empty map.
-When the user enters the emoji, then the points appear on the map as per the usage of that particular emoji in twitter.
+On launching the app the user is presented with the search bar and an empty map.
+When the user enters the emoji in the search bar, then points appears on the map according to the location tracked from the tweets.
+If in case instead of emoji if the user enters text, then an alert message gets popped up.

 The users can also zoom in the map to find the exact location of the tweet post.